brendanxwhitaker/instantnll/instantnll/README.md

 It was awful.
 ```
 counts as three sentences, so with a `batch_size` of `3`, we would only need one batch for our entire input.

+        Perhaps it doesn't make much sense to train on the trivial class.
+Yes it doesn't make sense
+        to train on the trivial class, because then, in the case where the token currently being tagged
+        is farther from the trivial class avg vector than it is from the nontrivial class avg vectors,
+        it will label it as a nontrivial entity, even if it's really far away from everything.
+This is
+        bad behavior.
+So maybe a SimRel threshold parameter is a better approach.

 # Done